twentyhq/twenty/README.md

     </picture>
 </p>

-You can create one or several opportunities for each company:
+## Create one or several opportunities for each company:

 <p align="center">
     <picture>